ChondroFiller: A Non-Surgical Collagen Injection for Joint Preservation

 What Is the ChondroFiller Injection?

-ChondroFiller is a collagen-based gel given as a non-surgical injection into the joint (an intra-articular injection).
+ChondroFiller is a Class III CE-marked medical device: an acellular (cell-free) type I collagen hydrogel scaffold made by Meidrix Biomedicals in Germany and imported into the UK under prescription.
+When used as a non-surgical treatment, it is given as an intra-articular injection into the joint.
 It is not an operation and does not involve arthroscopy, incisions or the removal of any tissue.

-ChondroFiller Liquid® is based on type I collagen, a natural protein.
-Once inside the joint, the gel adds a biological collagen layer that may settle over worn joint surfaces, creating a protective interface between them.
+ChondroFiller Liquid is based on type I collagen, a natural protein.
+Once inside the joint, the gel self-sets and adds a biological collagen layer that may settle over worn joint surfaces, creating a protective interface between them.
+The device is designed to recruit the patient's own progenitor cells to migrate into the scaffold and support cartilage repair over time.

-The concept is straightforward: by adding this collagen layer within the joint, ChondroFiller may help cushion the joint, reduce direct grinding and contact between worn surfaces, and support overall joint preservation in osteoarthritis or arthritis.
+The concept is straightforward: by adding this collagen layer within the joint, ChondroFiller may help cushion the joint, reduce direct grinding and contact between worn surfaces, and support overall joint preservation in osteoarthritis or cartilage wear.

 How Is the Injection Given?